 If it is unclear from your ultrasound scan whether the pregnancy is healthy or not then you may be asked to return for a repeat scan in one to two weeks.

 Once the cause of bleeding is known, your doctor will advise on your treatment options.

 Many women now opt to 'let nature take its course'.
-In most cases the pregnancy tissue is passed out naturally and the bleeding will stop within a few days after this.
-This can take up to 14 days to occur.
-This is not usually offered if you have had a miscarriage in the past or if you have a bleeding disorder or any evidence of infection.
+This is called expectant management.
+In most cases the remains of your pregnancy are passed out naturally and the bleeding will stop within a few days after this, although can take up to 14 days to occur.
 However, if your bleeding worsens and becomes heavier or does not settle then you may be offered alternative treatment.
-Alternatively, you may decide that you would prefer to have a definitive treatment rather than taking this approach.
+Expectant management may not be offered if you have had a miscarriage in the past or if you have a bleeding disorder or any evidence of infection.
+You may decide that you would prefer to have a definitive treatment rather than taking this approach.